 Even if you are upset or hurt and you can’t communicate well with the other party, mediation works if you are both willing to try to find mutual resolutions to work for you and your family.

-To obtain help quickly while the Sonoma County family law court (and/or your attorneys, if applicable) may not be operating at full capacity.
-Due to the Corona Virus pandemic, the Sonoma County family law court is closed (except for limited emergency circumstances such as domestic violence issues or where a child is in immediate danger).
-Many Santa Rosa family law attorneys are still struggling to get up and running remotely.
-Mediation is a way to work remotely now with a skilled mediator to help resolve Santa Rosa custody, visitation, and divorce related issues.
-Santa Rosa custody, visitation, and divorce mediation can be used during Coronavirus to resolve your entire divorce or custody matter without the need to go to court.
+To obtain help quickly while the Sonoma County family law court (and/or your attorneys, if applicable) may not be operating at full capacity, start mediating!
+Mediation is a way to work remotely now with a skilled mediator to help resolve Santa Rosa custody, visitation, and divorce-related issues.
+Santa Rosa custody, visitation, and divorce mediation can be used to resolve your entire divorce or custody matter without the need to go to court.

 Freedom to choose your Santa Rosa mediator (and disengage your mediator or end mediation at any time).
 If you go to family law court in Santa Rosa, you don’t get to choose your judge.
 You get who you get.
 The judge has never met you, your spouse or partner, or your children.
 Yet, the judge will make critical decisions affecting your family’s life based on what little information they have about your family.
 Fortunately, you and the other party can choose now from many available mediators.
 Santa Rosa mediators are better equipped to get to know you and the other party and the issues at stake.
 Not all Sonoma County mediators are family law attorneys.
 You should select an experienced mediator who is also a Sonoma County family law attorney.
 Forward-thinking mediators in Santa Rosa are offering mediation by video conference.
 If either of you become unhappy with your mediator or the process, you can end it at any time.